BreezyInterwebs/Analyzing-League/README.md

 We are using Oracle Elixir's 2022 competitive match dataset, a file which contains 149,400 rows and an equally staggering 123 rows.
 Luckily, we're only interested in a select few.

-`firstblood, firstdragon, firstherald, firstbaron, firsttower, firstmidtower, firsttothreetowers` These columns contain information about which team reached a certain milestone first.
+`firstblood, firstdragon, firstherald, firstbaron, firsttower, firstmidtower, firsttothreetowers`<br>
+These columns contain information about which team reached a certain milestone first.
 - Firstblood shows which team got the first kill of the game.
 - Firstdragon shows which team got the first dragon kill of the game.